sabrynavelez/cozycoffee/README.md

-# cozycoffee
+# Brewed Awakening - Mock coffee shop website.
-# coffee-shop-website
+This mock coffee shop website is designed to simulate the experience of browsing a coffee shop's offerings online.
+Built using HTML, CSS, and Bootstrap, the website includes several pages such as a Menu to display the shop’s drinks, a Merchandise page showcasing items for sale, and an Order button that is functioning to an extent.
+These technologies were chosen for their ease of use, responsiveness, and flexibility in building modern, interactive web pages.
+One challenge faced during development was ensuring the website was fully responsive across different devices, which was addressed using Bootstrap’s grid system.
+I am still having trouble making the page responsive on smaller devices.
+In the future, I hope to make the website more responsive on all devices, as well as, implement more advanced features like a working shopping cart that can be used to order food, drink, and merchandise.

-# This website is a mock Coffee Shop website created using HTML, CSS, and Bootstrap.
-There are several pages including a menu, merchandise, and a mock order button with options.
+The project was published using FIREBASE || https://bacoffeecafe11724.web.app/